jkingportfolio/CI_PP1_TheCocktailBar/README.md

 - This provides feedback for not only potential customers but also the bar itself to further improve
 - By having customers faces here shows that the bar has real clients

+- Covered in user stories: 2

 ![Customer reviews](docs/features/feature-customer-reviews.png)

 #### News

 The news section is made up of 6 blocks

 - Each block communicates one of several updates to the user
 - Each block has a hover over effect

+- Covered in user stories: 6 & 14

 ![News](docs/features/feature-news.png)

 #### Menu

 The menu section is split into 3 categories and provides the user with the following:

 - The name of the cocktail
 - The price of the cocktail
 - The use of a sticky header allows the user to know what category the current cocktails are even when scrolling down the page until the point in which the next category is reached.

+- Covered in user stories: 5 & 7

 ![Menu](docs/features/feature-menu.png)